SAP Commissions

 The amounts you set will greatly impact how your team goes about their business.
 It’s important to review all the salary mix options before making any decisions.

 0/100 – This compensation mix means no base salary.
-All employee will earn is the commission after closing the transaction.
+All employees will earn is the commission after closing the transaction.

 50/50 – This compensation mix is often a good starting point.
 It allows companies to influence the employee’s performance while providing sufficient protection for the sales representatives of their part of the fixed salary.